WRITING FROM THE FERAL IN-BETWEEN

 “Sometimes she needs you to ‘stay off’ or ‘stay out’ because she’s taking root” – Speaks to those in relationship with a woman (often implicitly a mother) who is in a season of inwardness, setting boundaries to protect her emergence and capacity to mother from a deeper place.

-I frame resilience not as hardening but as cultivating reciprocity, rhythm, and a rewilded relationship with your own emotional landscape and with Earth.
-Personal healing and planetary care feel inseparable to me—they’re different layers of the same remembering.
+She frames resilience not as hardening but as cultivating reciprocity, rhythm, and a rewilded relationship with your own emotional landscape and with Earth.
+Personal healing and planetary care feel inseparable—they’re different layers of the same remembering.

 THE BEAUTIFUL MESSY MIDDLE